 The distinguished surname Diblasi originated in an area of Italy, known as the Papal States.
 Although people were originally known only by a single name, it became necessary for people to adapt a second name to identify themselves as populations grew and travel became more frequent.
 The process of adopting fixed hereditary surnames was not complete until the modern era, but the use of hereditary family names in Italy began in the 10th and 11th centuries.
 Italian hereditary surnames were developed according to fairly general principles and they are characterized by a profusion of derivatives coined from given names.
 Although the most traditional type of family name found in the region of the Papal States is the patronymic surname, which is derived from the father's given name, local surnames are also found.
 Local names, which are the least frequent of the major types of surnames found in Italy, are derived from a place-name where the original bearer once resided or held land.
 Often Italian local surnames bore the prefix "di," which signifies emigration from one place to another, but does not necessarily denote nobility.
 The Diblasi family lived in the city of Benevento, which lies east of Naples.
 Earliest records date back to the 14th century, when the Blasio family branched from this town to Bari, Catanzaro, and Reggio di Calabria.

 The surname Diblasi was first found in the city of Benevento.

-Important Dates for the Diblasi family
+Early History of the Diblasi family

 This web page shows only a small excerpt of our Diblasi research.
 More information is included under the topic Early Diblasi History in all our PDF Extended History products and printed products wherever possible.